-As in previous years, Kent Kindness aims to give a small Christmas bag with gifts to each boy in the Reception Centre so that they have something to open from us on Christmas day.
-The bags contain things which we think teenage boys will enjoy and appreciate – the exact selection depends on what our volunteer can source, but in previous years we have given fun mugs, shower gel, nail clippers, a keyring torch, a satsuma, gold chocolate coins….
+As in previous years, Kent Kindness aims to give a Christmas bag with gifts to each boy in the Reception Centre so that they have something to open from us on Christmas day.
+You can see the amazing bags prepared and packed by a wonderful Trustee.
+The bags contain things which we think teenage boys will enjoy and appreciate -fun mugs, shower gel, washable coloured pens, socks, gold chocolate coins….

 If you can contribute any amount, however small, please go to the “Donate” tab on our website – https://kentkindness.org.uk/?page_id=273 – to send us your donation – if you can Gift Aid it, that adds an extra 25% to your money.

 Thank you in advance from everyone at Kent Kindness.